VictorMegir/Mining-game-with-Unity/README.md

 * P to mine a cube that you are looking at.
 * B to place a cube on top of the cube or cylinder that you are looking at and C to place a cylinder.
 * The player gains more cubes that are available for placement, as they mine the cubes from the ground.
 The cubes change color when mined.
 * Blue cubes cannot be mined further.
-The player can mine teal cubes for cylinders.
+Teal cubes can be mined for cylinders.
 The teal cubes dissappear when minded, creating holes on the floor from which the player can fall through.

 ![Image](https://github.com/VictorMegir/Minecraft-clone-with-Unity/blob/master/Screenshots/screenshot%201.png)
 ![Image](https://github.com/VictorMegir/Minecraft-clone-with-Unity/blob/master/Screenshots/screenshot%202.png)